I need to...

 Vehicles can also be bought on the second hand market through dealers or directly from the seller through postings on different sites or the newspaper classified section.

 There are many reputed insurance companies that provide packages with varying benefits.
-Banks in Sri Lanka have tie ups with major insurance companies as part of their customer perks, which provide discounts on auto insurance.
-One such product offered by the Banks is Bancassurance.
+Banks in Sri Lanka have ties with major insurance companies as part of their customer perks, which provide discounts on auto insurance.
+One such product offered by Commercial Bank is Bancassurance.

 During the past 10 years, cars in Sri Lanka have not depreciated in face value (and increased in some cases) due to continuous increases in duty and tax rates (except for a few instances, where rates were reduced temporarily).
 However, given the interest rates and inflation, it cannot be considered an investment.